wearecodets/phase-two/week-zero/about.md

 ## Attendance & Participation

 To mimic real-world software development scenarios in jobs and universities, I will not be tracking attendance but performance.
-I will be tracking your performance to measure your participation and progress through Git commits, pull requests, and code reviews.
-If you decide to not attend class, I would appreciate a simple heads-up.
+I will be measuring your participation and progress through Git commits, pull requests, and code reviews.
+If you decide to not attend class, I would appreciate a simple heads-up on WhatsApp.

 If you rarely attend the class but are always self-learning at home and performing well — Good for you, buddy!
 Stay home!